Pennsylvania Institute of Technology

 Tip: Having multiple certifications can make you more competitive in the job market.

 Program costs vary widely.
 Community colleges tend to be more affordable than private schools.
-Many programs accept federal financial aid if you qualify, and some employers offer tuition reimbursement for healthcare training.
+Many programs accept **** if you qualify, and some employers offer tuition reimbursement for healthcare training.

 According to the Bureau of Labor Statistics, healthcare support roles continue to grow faster than the average for all occupations1.
 In Pennsylvania, demand is strong in both rural and urban areas due to the aging population and the need for skilled patient care workers.

-If you're ready to start working in healthcare, a Patient Care Technician program in Pennsylvania can get you there in under a year.
+If you’re ready to apply for roles upon completion.
 Focus on accredited schools with strong clinical partnerships and exam prep.
-Talk to admissions, ask about pass rates for the certification exam, and don't overlook community college options for affordability.
+Talk to admissions, ask about pass rates for the certification exam, and don’t overlook community college options for affordability.

 Your next step is simple: pick two or three schools from this list and contact them today.
 Ask when their next class starts, and what you need to apply.
 The sooner you start, the sooner you can be working in patient care.